 - Even though a regular 2D mammogram is still considered the standard of care, a 3D mammogram can more easily identify breast cancer.

-- Windsong offers 3D mammography to all of our patients, and is especially beneficial for women with higher breast density and family history.
+- Windsong offers 3D mammography to all of our patients, and is especially beneficial for women with dense breast tissue and family history of breast cancer.

 - 3D mammograms can show the radiologists your breast tissue one layer at a time.
 This makes it easier for them to see through your breast tissue and catch spots on your mammogram that may be a concern.